 Most greyhounds make wonderful pets, especially where their owners have a hands-on involvement in preparing them for the transition from racing athlete to household pet.
 As an owner, GRV encourages you or one of your fellow owners (particularly if your greyhound is owned by a syndicate) or even one of your friends or a family member to consider adopting your greyhound as a pet once it is no longer considered a racing greyhound.

 Racing greyhounds are like any other pet dog, except that often they don’t possess the life skills of a household pet raised in suburbia.
 Having been brought up on larger properties and not exposed to things we and our pets encounter in daily life, they may take a little time to transition to retirement in a family home.
-By bringing your greyhound into your home at various times during his early life and racing career, you can easily introduce him to simple things they may never have experienced before such as climbing up and down stairs, noisy household appliances, being alone in a back yard and of course meeting people of all ages.
+By bringing your greyhound into your home at various times during their early life and racing career, you can easily introduce them to simple things they may never have experienced before such as climbing up and down stairs, noisy household appliances, being alone in a back yard and of course meeting people of all ages.

 The Greyhound Adoption Program, run by Greyhound Racing Victoria, is dedicated to finding loving homes for hundreds of retired greyhounds each year, and your greyhound’s chances of going through this program successfully will be improved significantly if you have a hands-on involvement in the preparation.